abdallah-el-sawy/AI_Project/README.md

 ### **6. Hill Climbing**

 * Heuristic-based local search.
-* Fast but can get stuck in local optima.
+* Fast but can get stuck in local optimal.

 ---